HART: High-Resolution Annotation-Free Reasoning Technique through a Closed-loop Framework: Experiments

 \subsection{Visualization Results}

-We present a visualized comparison of our method against prior methods in Figure~\ref{Visualizations of the HART reasoning process.}.
+We present a visualized comparison of our method against prior methods in \cref{Visualizations of the HART reasoning process.}.
 In this example, the task requires attending to the right-most man before executing the reasoning step.
-Compared with InternVL3-7B~\cite{zhu2025internvl3} and Qwen2.5-VL-7B~\cite{bai2025qwen2}, our method identifies the critical region more reliably and achieves a more accurate reasoning outcome.
+Compared with InternVL3-8B~\cite{zhu2025internvl3} and Qwen2.5-VL-7B~\cite{bai2025qwen2}, our method identifies the critical region more reliably and achieves a more accurate reasoning outcome.
+More failure cases and visualization results are shown in Appendices E and F.